This can help if:

-- Are engaging in deliberate self-harm
+- You're engaging in deliberate self-harm

-- Want to know more about self-harm
+- You want to know about treating self-harm

 What is self-harm?